top of page

 Emergency Department

-Emergency Department (ED) physicians and staff are dedicated to providing exceptional emergency care for people with urgent medical conditions.
-A triage system is in place in the ED, where the sickest and most vulnerable patients are cared for first.
+Emergency Department physicians and staff are specifically trained to care for people with all types of urgent medical conditions.
+A triage system is used, where patients with the most severe illnesses and injuries are cared for first.

 Here are some examples of the types of symptoms that are treated,